‘Shark Tank’ Star Kevin O’Leary Will Run For Conservative Party Leader In Canada

 Other than they both work for or with TV producer Mark Burnett, Kevin O’Leary denies any linkage with or inspiration from President-elect Donald Trump even though both are first-time candidates and both seem to have a similar message.

-Noting that he is of Lebanese and Irish heritage, Mr. Wonderful explained that “If there was a wall built around this country, I wouldn’t exist.
+Noting that he is of Lebanese and Irish heritage, Mr. Wonderful explained, “If there was a wall built around this country, I wouldn’t exist.
 There are no similarities to Donald Trump, other than we both enjoyed success in reality business television.”

-In a video posted to his Facebook page embedded below, Kevin O’Leary,62, claimed that Trudeau is squandering Canada’s legacy as a land of opportunity in part because the debt the government is running up.
+In a video posted to his Facebook page (embedded below), Kevin O’Leary, 62, claimed that Trudeau is squandering Canada’s legacy as a land of opportunity in part because the debt the government is running up.

 “When Canadians are working, they are growing the country,” he also noted about the unemployment issue.

-The Shark Tank star also stressed that given Trump’s ascendancy to the White House, Canada has to pivot to a more, competitive business-friendly approach, with lower taxes and reduced regulations which will require him to reverse “all of Trudeau’s damaging policies.”
+The Shark Tank star also stressed that given Trump’s ascendancy to the White House, Canada has to pivot to a more competitive, business-friendly approach, with lower taxes and reduced regulations which will require him to reverse “all of Trudeau’s damaging policies.”

 If Trudeau were a candidate on Shark Tank, O’Leary perhaps might respond with his “you’re dead to me” catchphrase.